2021 ELECTION GUIDE

 Vote Early in Person

-You can vote early with an absentee ballot at your local elections office from [insert date] to Monday, November 1.
+You can vote early with an absentee ballot at your local elections office from Friday, September 17 to Monday, November 1.

 Vote on Election Day November 2